ckhunsr1/PUMICE/README.md

       --domain_path [Path to domain window file]
       --bedtool_path [Path to bedtools software]
       --epi_path [Path to epigenomic data]
-      --fold [umber of folds to be performed for nested cross-validation] --noclean [Do not delete any temporary files]
+      --fold [Number of folds to be performed for cross-validation] --noclean [Do not delete any temporary files]
    ```